wp-plugins/lazy-social-buttons/readme.txt

 * Choose position above or below content
 * Pick from google, twitter and facebook buttons
 * Pick whether to display facebook share or just like
+* Optionally use Google CDN for load of jquery
 * Have suggestions?
 Visit and leave comment at:
 * http://inside.godaddy.com/onhover-activated-social-buttons/